 In Spring 2021, hospitals and health systems identified representatives to serve as Technical Contacts for QIP-NJ.
 The identified QIP-NJ Hospital Technical Contacts for each hospital are subject-matter experts in their hospital’s coding, billing, and/or population health analytics practices and systems.
 Through a series of Technical Contact forums, DOH gathered hospital feedback on hospital billing, coding, and population health analytic practices to further efforts in ensuring alignment, wherever possible, between QIP-NJ measurement guidance and current coding, billing, and population health analytics practices.

 DOH recognizes that coding and billing practices vary between hospitals and, as such, can have a material impact on quality measure calculations.
 As a result, a key role of the Technical Contacts will be to assist with identifying any variances, mitigating any potential gaps/challenges, increasing accuracy of QIP-NJ measure calculations, and reviewing the measure stewards’ measure specification updates and providing recommendations for inclusion in future Databook releases.
+As QIP-NJ enters its final MYs, and measurement collection has become increasingly hardwired at participating hospitals, DOH discontinued the dedicated QIP-NJ Technical Contact forum, but will continue to engage the QMC in measure specification vetting and updates, as needed, as well engage with technical contacts at hospitals on an ad hoc basis.

 C. Selected Measures